sspaink/sspaink.github.io/content/posts/adding-opa-function.md

 ## Final words

 I do wonder if there are any funny use cases for this tool in a hobby context.
 Is there any reason to setup OPA on a raspberry pi?
-Are there any silly use cases for it, could you make a game with it?
+Could you make a text based game with it?